read-0nly/PSRepo/Utility/Readme.md

 ### Generic Script Tools ##
 Things that are good to have in most scripts.
 Right now just a quick way to configure powershell to meet module and script requirements before continuing.
 Gonna have some pre-generated winforms too to make GUI easier to implement, just gotta build the things.

+### LogCollector ##
+Set the current scenario to the scenario in question, then send as-is to be run on affected device - collects relevant logs for scenario, all in folder on desktop.
+Easier that asking them to export the logs themselves.

 ### InterTransmission ##
 Transmits text (or a text file) to a window using SendKeys